 Health insurance, extracurricular and school expenses, other qualified children in the home, extraordinary medical needs, and other situations must be considered in calculating the child support award.
 A party’s financial situation can be complex.
-Danielle Mays is experienced in investigating and evaluating the parties’ individual finances and calculating the non-custodial party’s child support obligation using the Georgia Child Support Guidelines and Worksheet.
+Danielle Mays and Dodie Sachs are experienced in investigating and evaluating the parties’ individual finances and calculating the non-custodial party’s child support obligation using the Georgia Child Support Guidelines and Worksheet.

 Modification of Alimony

 An alimony award may not always be modified.
-Whether or not an alimony award may be modified depends on the alimony clause in the settlement agreement or court order.
-Since alimony may be modified only on a case-by-case basis, schedule an initial consultation with Danielle Mays to determine your rights.
+Whether or not an alimony award may be modified depends on the alimony clause in the settlement agreement or court order, and whether there has been a material change of circumstances since the prior order.
+Since alimony may be modified only on a case-by-case basis, schedule an initial consultation with Dodie Sachs or Danielle Mays to determine your rights.